You are your primary Instrument…

 What does it look like?
 Here’s a tiny snippet of an MU class in motion from when we could do workshops in person:

-If you you’re not an M.U. member, and would still like to join in, you’d be very welcome to join my weekly classes.
+If you you’re not an M.U. member, and would still like to do some Feldenkrais, you’d be very welcome to join my weekly classes.
 Click here for more information